Three people stabbed in downtown Seattle, suspect in custody

-(CNN)Three people were stabbed in downtown Seattle on Tuesday, police said.
+(CNN)Three people were stabbed in downtown Seattle on Tuesday in a "random attack," police said.

-Shortly after 10 a.m., Seattle police received reports that three people had been stabbed, police said on the department's blog.
-One victim ran to a nearby store and the suspect ran away.
-Police located the suspect and took him into custody, authorities said.
+Shortly after 10 a.m., Seattle police received a report of the stabbing in the area of 6th Avenue.
+Officers found three victims had been stabbed on the street, department spokesman Sgt.
+Sean Whitcomb told reporters.
+One victim had run into a nearby business to seek refuge, he said.

+The suspect ran away but police found the naked suspect several blocks away, around 8th Avenue and Olive Way, and took him into custody, Whitcomb said.

-Police recovered a knife and the man's clothes, which he shed as he ran from police, authorities said.
+Police recovered a knife and the man's clothes, which he shed as he ran from police, the department said on its police blotter.

+"We do believe that this was an unprovoked and random attack, so it is very concerning for us," Whitcomb said.

 The stabbing occurred outside a Nordstrom store, CNN affiliate KIRO reported.

-Seattle police Sgt.
-Sean Whitcomb called the stabbing "an unprovoked and random attack," KIRO reported.
+The victims are a 77-year-old male, a 75-year-old male and another male victim who is believed to be around 55 years-old old, said Kristin Tinlsey, a Seattle Fire Department spokeswoman.

-Authorities identified the victims as a 75-year-old man, who was stabbed in the neck and a 77-year-old victim, who was stabbed in the back, police said.
-Both are in stable condition at Harborview Medical Center.
+The 75-year-old man was stabbed in the neck and the 77-year-old victim was stabbed in the back, according to the Seattle police blotter.

-The third victim is believed to be between the ages of 55 and 60, police said.
-He was stabbed in the arm, and was treated at the scene.
+The third victim was stabbed in the forearm.
+He was treated at the scene, police said.

 One victim is a Nordstrom employee, KIRO reported.